mag-mal/llm-zoomcamp-rag-project/README.md

 ### Update env variable

-Since I use GROQ API, you need to provide the API key.
-To do this insert your key into .env "GROQ_API_KEY" variable.
+Since I used the GROQ API, you must provide an API key.
+To do this, open your [.env](.env) file and set the GROQ_API_KEY variable with your key value.
+You can generate it here: https://console.groq.com

 ## 🚀 Running the application